hahamyt/ClickAttention/README.md

 ## Interactive Segmentation Demo

+The process of interactive segmentation is shown in the following diagram:
 <p align="center">
   <img src="./assets/img/teaser.gif" alt="drawing" width="50%"/>
 </p>

+We use the graphical user interface (GUI) provided by [RITM codebase](https://github.com/SamsungLabs/ritm_interactive_segmentation) to deploy the interactive segmentation algorithm.
 <p align="center">
   <img src="./assets/img/demo_gui.jpg" alt="drawing" width="99%"/>
 </p>

 The GUI is based on TkInter library and its Python bindings.
 You can try our interactive demo with any of the provided models.
 Our scripts automatically detect the architecture of the loaded model, just specify the path to the corresponding checkpoint.